jbaron/cats/README.md

         node-webkit </path/CATSInstallationDirectory> --project </path/projectDirectory>

-Or to open CATS with the same project as last time use the following option:
+Or to open CATS with the same project as last time use the --restore option:

         node-webkit </path/CATSInstallationDirectory> --restore